GaloisInc/VERSE-Toolchain/cn-client/README.md

 to see what output CN is producing and why the server is having trouble.

+# Troubleshooting

+The simplest way to get the client and/or server out of a bad state is to reload the VSCode window.
+You can do this by opening the command palette (Cmd-Shift-P) and typing "Reload Window".
+This should bring up a menu item titled "Developer:
+Reload Window" - press enter to select it.
+The window will be reloaded and the server will be restarted.

 # Collecting Telemetry

 Our CN language server supports optional collection of user telemetry, to